OctopusDeploy/blog/blog/2019-04/octopus-release-2019.3-lts/index.md

 ## What features does 2019.3 LTS have?

 Octopus Server `2019.3 LTS` is essentially the same as `2019.2`.
 It comes with [Spaces](https://octopus.com/blog/octopus-release-2019.1).
 A great deal of enhancements and bug fixes in a variety of areas including; Kubernetes and the Octopus Migrator.
 Along with the Database Performance and Cloud Dependency updates from `2018.11`.
+So have a read through [the change log](https://octopus.com/downloads/compare?from=2018.10.5&to=2019.2.8).

 ## Breaking Changes